Also known as: side lunge, side lunges, side step lunge, lateral step lunge, side split squat

 Frequently Asked Questions

-What are the benefits of the lateral lunge?
+What are the benefits of lateral lunges?

-What are common mistakes during lateral lunges?
+What common mistakes should I avoid with lateral lunges?